kanisterio/kanister/examples/time-log-kopia-repository-server/README.md

 actionset "s3backup-f4c4q" created

-# View the status of the actionset
+# View the status of the actionset and wait for it to complete

 $ kubectl describe actionsets.cr.kanister.io -n kanister s3backup-f4c4q -oyaml
 ```